Deposit Stress Analyzer Test using CU – FE 1194 test strips In PSI

 Any deposited metallic coating can be tested for stress using the DSA Method

 Note: Copper Test Strips will tarnish if kept in humid conditions.
-To clean the test strip follow the cleaning procedure for preparing the test strips, which is Soak a test strip in a soak cleaner solutions at 110-120 degrees F. for up to 30 seconds, water rinse.
+To remove finger oils, dip the test strip in a soak cleaner solution, water rinse.
 Then immerse in a 10% by volume hydrochloric acid solution for 15 seconds at room temperature then water rinse.

 CALCULATIONS: (for Thickness example is for nickel plating)